bluepylons/USB-C-3-way-splitter/README.md

 7.)
 Apply some flux to the stripped wire.
 ![](https://github.com/bluepylons/USB-C-3-way-splitter/blob/main/Graphics/Build%20guide/07.JPG?raw=true)

 8.)
 Tin the wire with a little bit of solder.
-Try to add enough solder here that the strands don't come apart, but not so much that the stranded wires no longer fit in the output holes in the PCB.
+Try to add enough solder here that the strands don't come apart, but not so much that the stranded wires no longer fit in the output footprint through-holes in the PCB.
 ![](https://github.com/bluepylons/USB-C-3-way-splitter/blob/main/Graphics/Build%20guide/08.JPG?raw=true)

 9.)
 Repeat Steps 5 through 8 for the remaining wires.
-This is best done one wire at a time to prevent the wires from becoming unstranded bumping into each other.
+This is best done one wire at a time to prevent the wires from becoming unstranded from bumping into each other.
 ![](https://github.com/bluepylons/USB-C-3-way-splitter/blob/main/Graphics/Build%20guide/09.JPG?raw=true)

 10.)
 Cut some pieces of heat-shrink that are 20-30mm long: